 'Millions of sparks': Weather raises Australia's fire danger

-SYDNEY, Australia - Navy ships plucked hundreds of people from beaches and tens of thousands were urged to flee Friday before hot weather and strong winds in the forecast worsen Australia's already-devastating wildfires.
+SYDNEY, Australia -- One of the largest evacuations in Australia's history was underway Friday ahead of hot weather and strong winds that are forecast to worsen devastating wildfires raging across the country.

-More than 200 fires were burning, and warnings of extreme danger to come Saturday set in motion one of the largest evacuations in Australian history.
-Thousands have already fled at-risk coastal areas, creating traffic gridlock in places, and firefighters escorted convoys of evacuees as fires threatened to close roads.
+More than 200 fires were burning, and warnings of extreme danger to come Saturday prompted mass evacuations.
+Traffic was gridlocked as people fled and firefighters escorted convoys of evacuees as fires threatened to close roads.
+Navy ships were called in to pluck hundreds of people stranded on beaches.

 "If you can leave, you must leave," Andrews said.